 Naturally, all pages on a site will need to be responsive but also all pass Google’s mobile-friendly testing.
 Going back to ‘Rankbrain’ Google will be monitoring how users interact with your site, it will be important that the mobile version of the site engages users in the same way the desktop version does.
 If users click the ‘back button’ soon after landing on a page this will act as a negative signal and is likely to impact page ranking.

 Content & Links

 The content that sits on your site and the backlinks that come to your site from external websites are still the two primary ranking factors.
 These ranking signals in the algorithm have been referred to as Penguin (links) and Panda (content).

 The amount of referring domains is more important than the number of backlinks that come from each of those websites.
 These domains have a direct correlation with top 10 ranking.

 With your content, the ‘user intent’ has become more important.
 The corresponding relationship between keywords and rankings is diminishing, so optimising for intent is even more crucial.
 So rather than writing articles and focussing them on specific keywords, you will need to be looking at the purpose and goals of those pages and content.
 The need to focus on what keywords may drive a user to that page and will that page prove the user with the content they want is more important than ever.

 The need for speed

 Google has talked about website speed for quite some time and it is obvious that better speed can help improve UX.
-Now with the mobile first index coming this has even more importance.
+Now with the mobile-first index coming this has even more importance.
 In fact, Google says ‘40% of consumers will leave a page that takes longer than three seconds to load’.
 See here.
 Use Google’s PageSpeed Insights to find out your website’s page speed on both mobile and desktop.

-None of the above tactics are anything new, they are just tactics to implement within your own SEO strategies if you aren’t already doing so and they should have a positive impact on your visitors and ranking.
+None of the above tactics is anything new, they are just tactics to implement within your own SEO strategies if you aren’t already doing so and they should have a positive impact on your visitors and ranking.